 The Arizona SciTech Festival is a statewide celebration of science, technology, engineering and math (STEM or STEAM when you include the arts) held annually in February and March.
-Click here for even more information about the Festival, including a downloadable program of the full schedule of events!

 Through a series of over 1,000 expos, workshops, conversations, exhibitions and tours held in diverse neighborhoods throughout the state, the Arizona SciTech Festival excites and informs Arizonans from ages 3 to 103 about how STEM will drive our state for the next 100 years.
 Spearheaded by the Arizona Commerce Authority, Arizona Science Center, the Arizona Technology Council Foundation, Arizona Board of Regents, the University of Arizona and Arizona State University, the Arizona SciTech Festival is a grass roots collaboration of over 800 organizations in industry, academia, arts, civic, community and K-12.
 Click here to view the calendar.